NickKostiv/Transporters/README.md

 # Transporters Website

 Welcome to the Transporters website repository!
-This project is a React application built with Next.js and styled with Tailwind CSS.
+This project is a React application built with Next.js and styled with Tailwind CSS, animated with AOS.
 It provides information about a company specializing in cargo transportation via water, road, and air.

 ## 🚛🛫🚢 Overview